- Over 588,000 West Virginians were enrolled in Medicaid and CHIP as of July 2021, including nearly 190,000 enrolled under Medicaid expansion.

 of Federal Poverty Level

-CMS reporting shows that West Virginia’s overall Medicaid population (meaning individuals eligible and enrolled under pre-ACA eligibility requirements plus those eligible and enrolled under the ACA’s expansion criteria) is up 47 percent between 2013 (pre-ACA) and June 202o.
-Given the 202o coronavirus outbreak and reporting lags, it is likely that the expansion population has grown since the November 2019 data cited in the previous paragraph.
+CMS reporting shows that West Virginia’s overall Medicaid population (meaning individuals eligible and enrolled under pre-ACA eligibility requirements plus those eligible and enrolled under the ACA’s expansion criteria) is up 66% between 2013 (pre-ACA) and July 2021.
+Over 588,000 people were enrolled in Medicaid and CHIP in West Virginia as of July 2021, and nearly a third of that population was enrolled under the ACA’s Medicaid expansion guidelines.

-Only five other states (Colorado, Missouri, New Jersey, Rhode Island, and Virginia) provide CHIP coverage to pregnant women, but there are numerous states with fairly high income limits for pregnant women to qualify for Medicaid (for example, Medicaid coverage is available to pregnant women in Iowa with household income as high as 375 percent of the poverty level; in DC, it’s 318 percent)
+Only five other states (Colorado, Missouri, New Jersey, Rhode Island, and Virginia) provide CHIP coverage to pregnant women, but there are numerous states with fairly high income limits for pregnant women to qualify for Medicaid (for example, Medicaid coverage is available to pregnant women in Iowa with household income as high as 375% of the poverty level; in DC, it’s 318%)

 West Virginia considered a Medicaid work requirement

 As of late 2017, West Virginia’s Department of Health and Human Resources was considering the possibility of seeking a waiver from the federal government in order to implement a work requirement for the state’s Medicaid expansion population.
-But nothing has happened yet on that front.
-Legislation (HB3136) to create a work requirement was considered in the 2019 legislative session, but it did not advance to a vote.
+Legislation (HB3136) to create a work requirement was considered in the 2019 legislative session, but it was criticized by consumer advocates and did not advance to a vote.

 Medicaid expansion helping to combat opioid crisis